wp-plugins/dvk-social-sharing/readme.txt

 The simplest sharing links possible for Twitter, Facebook and Google+.

+Most social sharing plugins are too ugly, heavy, complicated or poorly coded for my liking.
+This plugin aims to be different.
+Simple, lightweight and flexible.

+= No script dependencies =

 From itself, the buttons are actually plain text links which require <strong>NO external scripts</strong>.
 It makes no sense to load over 50 kilobytes of scripts and styles for a functionality 95% of your users will not use.

+= Simple yet pretty & user-friendly  =

-The plugin comes with a very simple CSS and JS file (both under 1KB) which add icons and a pop-up functionality to the plain-text links, so users do not have to leave your website to share your posts.
-Both can be disabled from the setting page, offering you a lot of flexibility.
+You can have the plugin load two very small files to add icons and a pop-up functionality to the sharing links.
+This way, users do not have to leave your website after clicking a sharing option.
+Loading of both files can be disabled so you can craft your own styles.

 **Plugin Features**